 Look, I, too, love Benjamin Zander’s beautiful talks on classical music.
 I, too, believe the world is a better place to have beautiful intonation.
 I, too, love a beautifully rendered phrase.
 I, too, believe in the importance of Beethoven.
 I, too, believe in the importance of classical music in our society.

 When I ask young people to turn back, I do it in the full knowledge that most won’t.
 You know it, too.
-There’s no real danger that we’ll all wake up tomorrow and find no classical musicians in the world, but there is real danger that young musicians are statistically destined for a life in poverty.
-There is danger that they’re saddled with huge student debt they may never pay off.
+There’s no real danger that we’ll all wake up tomorrow and find no classical musicians in the world, but not enough people are saying, “don’t do it.”
+There is real danger that young musicians are statistically destined for a life in poverty.
+There is a real danger that they’ll wind up saddled with more student debt than they will ever be capable of paying off.
+Show of hands, anyone?

-Further, can any of us deny that a significant percentage of the young people who find their way into classical music do so for no better reason than because working musicians recruited them in order to pay the bills?
+Can any of us deny that a significant percentage of the young people who find their way into classical music do so for no better reason than because working musicians recruited them in order to pay their bills?
+What, too harsh?
+Think it doesn’t happen?

 Wikipedia tells us there are roughly 1,200 orchestras in the United States.
 Now compare 1,200 to a different number: 1,600.
 This FAQ sheet tells us that’s how many students are enrolled at the IU Jacob School of Music last year.
 Now, they’re not all orchestral musicians, and that’s not a single graduating class.
 But that’s the number that keeps IU in business, year in and year out.